PHPOffice/PhpSpreadsheet/docs/Overview/06-Worksheets.md

 ### Adding a new Worksheet

 You can add a new worksheet to the workbook using the `createSheet()` method of the PHPExcel object.
-By default, this will be created as a new "lastù" sheet; but you can also specify an index position as an argument, and the worksheet will be inserted at that position, shuffling all subsequent worksheets in the collection down a place.
+By default, this will be created as a new "last" sheet; but you can also specify an index position as an argument, and the worksheet will be inserted at that position, shuffling all subsequent worksheets in the collection down a place.

 ```php
 $objPHPExcel->createSheet();
 ```

-A new worksheet created using this method will be called "Worksheet\<n\>"ù where "\<n\>"ù is the lowest number possible to guarantee that the title is unique.
+A new worksheet created using this method will be called "Worksheet\<n\>" where "\<n\>" is the lowest number possible to guarantee that the title is unique.

 Alternatively, you can instantiate a new worksheet (setting the title to whatever you choose) and then insert it into your workbook using the addSheet() method.